Skip to main content

 FAQ

-What is the most common commercial door hardware finish?
 626 (satin chrome, US26D) for interior locksets and trim, and 630 (satin stainless steel, US32D) for exit devices, hinges, and exterior hardware.
 Together they cover most commercial orders.

-What is the difference between 626 and 630?
-626 is satin chrome plated over brass/bronze, best for interior use.
-630 is satin stainless steel, with far better corrosion resistance for exterior, coastal, and food-service environments.
+626 is satin chrome plated over brass or bronze and is best for interior use, while 630 is satin stainless steel with far better corrosion resistance for exterior, coastal, and food-service environments.

-Why do door closers have different finish codes?
-Closer bodies are cast and sprayed, so they use painted codes (689 aluminum, 690/695 dark bronze) rather than the plated 626/630 used on locks.
+Closer bodies are cast and sprayed, so they use painted codes (689 aluminum, 690 and 695 dark bronze) rather than the plated 626 or 630 used on locks.
 Plan the tone match deliberately.

-Is US32D the same as 630?
 Yes.
 US32D is the legacy code and 630 is the current BHMA/ANSI A156.18 code for satin stainless steel.
 Specs may write 630 (US32D).

 Next step